Cairo High School: Mascot

-The 2008 Syrupmakers were Class AAA football state champions after the school's second undefeated season (1990 was the other).

 Rivalry trophies

 The Barnett's Creek Water Bucket is the trophy awarded to the winner of the annual football game between Thomas County Central High School and Cairo High School.
 This rivalry, dating back to the 1960s, is one of the most prominent in southwest Georgia.
 In 1994, local fire chiefs Billy Joe Lewis and Logan Lewis established the bucket trophy after discovering an old water bucket near Barnett's Creek, a natural boundary between the counties.
 The bucket was once used to draw water for firefighting, symbolizing the shared history of the communities.

 The Julien Roddenbery Syrup Pitcher Trophy is awarded to the winner of the annual football game between Cairo High School and Thomasville High School.
 First contested in 1953, this rivalry is one of the longest-standing in southwest Georgia.
 The trophy is named in honor of Julian Roddenbery, a Cairo businessman and strong supporter of local athletics.
 The syrup pitcher design symbolizes Cairo's rich history in the syrup industry, a key part of the community's identity.
 The game remains a highly anticipated tradition, with both schools competing for regional bragging rights and the coveted trophy each year.